 The wall game mentioned in “Teaching Math Vocabulary” works well with these blocks.
 The children learn to use four different descriptive words with each block they choose.
 Change the game from make a wall to “Make a Bridge” as these blocks will not stand on their sides but lay flat on the floor.

 Another fun game is played by spreading the blocks on the carpet.
 Carefully hide one block without the children seeing it.
-The students sit on the carpet around the pile of blocks and try and guess which block is missing.
+The students sit on the carpet around the pile of blocks and try to guess which block is missing.

 When they guess they usually start by saying, “The blue triangle!”
 Prompt them to use all the attributes by replying, “Which blue triangle, the thick one or the thin one?”
 Further the vocabulary growth by prompting for the next attribute.
 “Is it the large blue triangle or the small blue triangle?”